icehrm/icehrm.github.io/_docs/expenses.md

 #### Configuring Expenses Module

-Expense categories and payment methods can be configured under <code>Employees -> Expense Administration</code>.
+Expense categories and payment methods can be configured under <code>Manage -> Expenses</code>.
-Also Managers can view and approve or reject subordinate expenses under the same module.

 Admins can view and edit expenses from all employees.